samavi/pubs/nn_robust_ensemble/README.md

 Papers:

 Liang, Yuting, and Reza Samavi.
 "Advanced defensive distillation with ensemble voting and noisy logits."
 Applied Intelligence 53.3 (2023): 3069-3094.

 Yuting Liang and Reza Samavi.
 Towards Robust Deep Learning with Ensemble Networks and Noisy Layers.
 AAAI Workshop on RSEML, 2021 (https://arxiv.org/abs/2007.01507)

-This repo contains official code for the implementation of the algorithms in the paper ["Optimization-based anonymity algorithms"](https://www.sciencedirect.com/science/article/pii/S0167404820300377).

 # nn_robust_ensemble